 Last, but not least, there are specialty tapes specifically designed to leave no residue (i.e. stucco tape).
 If residue issues create more work on site, it may be worth considering a more expensive tape that does the job properly the first time.
 Sometimes the true cost of the project isn’t just the price of the tape, but the labor it saves as well.

 Still not sure which tape to choose?
-Download our PDF, The Secret to Choosing The Right Tape.
+Download our PDF, The Secret to Choosing The Right Tape, and browse our selection of high-quality tape solutions!
 To learn more about how ECHOtape can help you, contact us with any questions.
 We love to solve tape challenges!